-How to plant asparagus claws?
+How do you plant asparagus claws?

 Step 1: Choose the right location